-To help advance the art and creation of custom jewelry design, MJSA is undertaking several initiatives guided by its Council of Custom Jewelers.
+To help advance the art and creation of custom jewelry, MJSA is undertaking several initiatives guided by its Council of Custom Jewelers.

 Chaired by Lee Krombholz, a third-generation custom jeweler and the owner of Krombholz Jewelers in Cincinnati, the Council of Cusom Jewelers comprises some of the industry’s leading custom jewelers and related suppliers (see list below).
 Together, they are helping to direct MJSA’s efforts in two key areas of custom jewelry design: education and consumer confidence.
 Current initiatives include:

 "Almost every jewelry store in my city claims to do custom jewelry now, but the experience and outcome can vary widely," Krombholz says.
 "Many simply take orders, while others who try to develop a design don’t have the expertise to create well-crafted jewelry."
 The result: a bad experience for consumers, who become confused and even fearful about the whole custom concept.